-- 1. Identification of all the functions associated with the level under study - 2.
-Identification and description of failure conditions associated with these functions, considering single and multiple failures in normal and degraded environments.
+2. Identification and description of failure conditions associated with these functions, considering single and multiple failures in normal and degraded environments.

-In ARP 4761, the "system-level" is the aircraft component or subcomponent level.
+&lt;sup>4 In ARP 4761, the "system-level" is the aircraft component or subcomponent level.

 - 3. Determination of the effects of the failure conditions. - 4.
 Classification of failure condition effects on the aircraft (catastrophic, severe-major/hazardous, major, minor, and no safety effects. - 5.
 Assignment of requirements to the failure conditions to be considered at the lower level classification. - 6.
 Identification of the method used to verify compliance with the failure condition requirements.